ZachLee12/Socket.io-Client-Server/README.md

 # socket.io-client-server
 A WebSocket project using Socket.io that allows clients to send information to the server which will then store it in a PostgreSQL database.

-To connect run a client and a server:
+To demo this WebSocket Connection:
 1. Clone the repo or download and extract the .zip folder.

 2. Navigate to `yourFolderDirectory/socket.io-client-server` in a terminal.